-Oral-Maxillofacial Surgery is a surgical specialty which involves the diagnosis, surgery and adjunctive treatment of diseases, injuries and defects involving both the functional and aesthetic aspects of the hard and soft tissues of the oral and maxillofacial region.
+Oral-Maxillofacial Surgery is a surgical specialty that involves the diagnosis, surgery, and adjunctive treatment of diseases, injuries, and defects involving both the functional and aesthetic aspects of the hard and soft tissues of the oral and maxillofacial region.

 More simply put, the oral and maxillofacial surgeon is the orthopedic surgeon of the facial region.
 He or she is an individual who addresses problems ranging from the removal of impacted teeth to the repair of facial trauma.

 What are some reasons to visit an Oral-Maxillofacial Surgeon?

 - Have teeth replaced by having dental implants inserted.